dmacnicholas/sports_cards/README.md

 ## Overview

-[Relational Rails](https://github.com/dmacnicholas/sports_cards) is a week solo project during Mod 2 of Turing School's Back-End Engineering program.
+[Sports Cards](https://github.com/dmacnicholas/sports_cards) is a week solo project during Mod 2 of Turing School's Back-End Engineering program.

 The goal was to create a functioning Rails Application that can take users through a website and give them the ability to Create, Read, Update, and Destroy data while being able to view the changes on the website (Rails Application).